 No community can be said to have given free, prior and informed consent if they do not have access to the necessary information to understand the subject they are being asked to decide upon.
 We need an independent, arms-length, regulatory and oversight agency, mandated by a federal policy that ensures communities are consulted, informed, and protected.
 It must ensure that communities have the capacity to take part in technical reviews, and ultimately allow refusal to accept the waste, including its through-transport.

 The federal government is about to update its policy on radioactive waste for the first time in over 20 years.
-They’re accepting comments on the Draft policy for Radioactive Waste Management and Decommissioning until April 2nd.
-Please take a moment to tell the government we need a better policy in Canada.
+They’re accepting comments on the Draft policy for Radioactive Waste Management and Decommissioning until April 2, 2022.

 Written with research and compilation from chapter activists Ann Pohl and Marilyn Hay